-Infant formula is a nutritional product that is made from processed cow's milk or soybean products.
+Infant formula is a nutritional product.
+It's made from processed cow's milk or soybean products.
 Special processing makes cow's-milk formula more digestible and less likely to cause an allergic reaction than regular cow's milk.

 Commercial formulas are made to be as similar to breast milk as possible.
-In very rare cases, powder formulas may contain some bacteria that could make a baby sick.
 The safety and nutrient content of infant formula is regulated by the U.S. Food and Drug Administration (FDA).

 About half the calories in formula come from vegetable oils or a mixture of vegetable and animal fats.
-A baby's body requires fat for the production and growth of new cells and for high energy needs.
+A baby's body requires fat to make and grow new cells and to support a baby's high energy needs.

 Milk sugar (lactose) is the main source of carbohydrate in most cow's-milk formula, just as in breast milk.

 Several types of infant formulas are available.
 Usually cow's-milk formulas are tried first.

 Vitamins and minerals, including iron, are added to infant formula.
 Formula-fed babies can become low in iron (iron-deficient) if iron-fortified formulas aren't used.

 There are other types of formulas for babies who have trouble digesting cow's-milk formulas.
 Talk to your doctor before you give your baby one of these formulas.